 Avoiding Scams & Pitfalls

 Scammers often list cars well below market value to lure in quick buyers.
-If the price is dramatically cheaper than similar models, ask why before taking any risks.
+If the price is dramatically cheaper than similar models, ask why before taking any risks — especially when searching for vehicles online through AutoData UK.

 - Compare prices on several trusted websites to spot patterns.